krayzpipes/trickt/README.md

 **Base64**

-- By default, this only matches base64 strings that are 32 characters in length (not including padding)
+- By default, this only matches base64 strings that are at least 32 characters in length (not including padding).
+This is an effort to keep noise down.
 - You can change via the API directly or you can use the `-m` switch.
 ```bash